SCOPE OF THIS CHAPTER

 - The Paediatrician who conducted the medical assessment;

-- When there is an individual subject to MAPPA arrangements, the lead agency for the MAPPA plan (DPMU/Probation);
+- When there is an individual subject to MAPPA arrangements, the lead agency for the MAPPA plan (MOSOVO/Probation);

 - A representative of the armed services, in cases where there is a service connection;

-- Any other relevant professional or service provider.
+- Any other relevant practitioner or service provider.